aisyah-t/zeller-code-challenge/README.md

 - Default role when the page is rendered is `Admin`.
 - Internationalisation of strings is not currently required.

+## Challenges and learnings

+- Tailwind CSS is new to me and I'm used to writing straight CSS/SCSS.
+I decided to use it as it seems to have growing popularity in the industry.
+So far I like what I see and I'd like to continue experimenting with it.

+- Setting up Amplify for the GraphQL query is something I hadn't had to do previously.
+I followed the dev docs and eventually managed to use the GraphQL query provided.

+- I was hoping to be able to generate the GraphQL types as well but when I tried to follow the instructions in the Amplify docs it seemed I needed more info that I didn't have to be able to run `codegen`.
+So I ended up manually typing the query result.

+- Once I installed Amplify and tried to set up a test for `Users` which fetches the query, Jest didn't seem to play nice with it and kept erroring.
+In the interest of time I decided to remove the test for this component.
+I think the tests written for the children components should be sufficient for now.

 ## High level requirements

 Need to build a simple react app in Typescript to show Zeller customers.
 Customers should be fetched with the GraphQL APIs provided.